deanblackborough/g3d-zf1-lib/README.md

 that may be of use to other developers.

-The repository is set up as a sample Zend site, to see the code in action export the repository and set up sample site.
+The repository is set up as a sample Zend site, to see the code in action export the repository and set up the sample site.

 This sample site requires the Zend framework, at the time of writing 1.12.